Properties of Euclidean Space

 Euclidean space has the following properties:

-- There is no prefered origin in euclidean space.
+- There is no preferred origin in euclidean space.
 Any point would be as good as any other as a choice for the origin.

-- There is no prefered direction in euclidean space.
+- There is no preferred direction in euclidean space.

 - There is no specific way to define a point at infinity.